 Welcome to Academic Affairs.

-The Provost and Vice President for Academic Affairs serves as the chief academic officer for Fairmont State University, working closely with the Provost of Pierpont Community and Technical College and also with the deans, chairs and faculty to plan, develop, and coordinate the University’s academic policies and programs.
-The work of the Provost's office is supported by an administrative assistant.
+The Provost and Vice President for Academic Affairs serves as the chief academic officer for the university and works closely with the deans, chairs and faculty to plan, develop, and coordinate academic policies and programs.
+The provost is a member of the President’s Cabinet and serves as liaison to the Personnel, Faculty Development, and Faculty Welfare Committees.

-The Associate Provost (FSU) assists in the conduct of the academic functions of the University by working on institutional accreditation, serving as a liaison with the Curriculum and Assessment Committees, and serving as a point of contact for students and faculty with concerns about academic matters.
-The faculty handbook, FSU catalog, and academic awards are all handled by the Associate Provost and administrative secretary.
+The Associate Provost assists in the conduct of the academic functions of the University by serving as a liaison to the Curriculum, General Studies and International Education Committees and as a point of contact for students and faculty with concerns about academic matters.
+The faculty handbook and FSU catalog are updated yearly by the associate provost, who also serves as Director of Graduate Studies.

-College/School Deans and Department Chairs are charged with implementing academic policies.
-They have authority to supervise the academic functions of faculty members within their academic units.
+College/School Deans, Associate Deans, and Department Chairs are charged with creating and implementing academic policies within their departments.
+They serve on the Academic Affairs Council as advisors to the Provost and have authority to supervise the academic functions of faculty members within their respective units.